Fermilab Test Beam Facility

 The goal of the Fermilab Test Beam Program is to provide flexible, equal and open access to test beams for all detector tests, with relatively low bureaucratic overhead and a guarantee of safety, coordination and oversight.

-The facility uses two versatile beamlines (MTest and MCenter) to provide beam in a multitude of particle types and a range of energies, in which users can test equipment or detectors..
+The facility uses two versatile beamlines (MTest and MCenter) to provide beam in a multitude of particle types and a range of energies, in which users can test equipment or detectors.
 See Beam Details.

 The MT6 areas are the most commonly used.
-They have all of the features in Facility Details, and all of the Instrumentation available to them.
+They have all of the features in Facility Infrastructure, and all of the Instrumentation available to them.
 The primary beam consists of high energy protons (120 GeV) at moderate intensities (~1-300 kHz).
 This beam can also be targeted to create secondary particle beams of energies down to about 1 GeV, consisting of pions, muons, and/or electrons.
 Experiments in these areas typically turn over on a weekly (1-4 weeks) basis.

 The MC7 areas are purposed more towards long-term experiments with a turn over rate of months or even years.
 This beamline has the same secondary particle beams as MTest, but has the added capability of a tertiary beam line, which can produce pions and/ or protons down to energies of 200 MeV.
-Most of the same features and Instrumentation are available, but there are some logistical exceptions.
+Most of the same infrastructure and instrumentation are available, but there are some logistical exceptions.

 High Rate Tracking